Disciplinary recipes: a visual guide!

 ICMIT poster

-A pdf slide deck I used at He Pito Mata, a Royal Society Te Apārangi event in June 2021:
+A pdf slide deck of a presentation I gave to Royal Society Te Apārangi in 2024:

 A landscape image of the hierarchy as a jpg: